‘I was never going to sleep in and take it easy, there were worms to catch.’

 Subscription Failed!
 Please try again later.

 Except for one summer spent sleeping inside a truck in a concrete yard in Northern Ireland, Guy Martin has lived within 20 miles of the Grimsby hospital he was born in, on the 4th November 1981.
 But that hasn’t stopped the professional truck mechanic from winning multiple international road races, plus scoring fifteen Isle of Man TT podiums.
 Nor has it prevented him from becoming a regular face on prime-time Channel 4, presenting critically acclaimed documentaries and travelogues, as well as his popular returning series Speed with Guy Martin.
-Did we mention he’s also the author of two phenomenal number-one bestselling memoirs?
+Did we mention he’s also the author of three phenomenal number-one bestselling memoirs?
 Not bad for a truck fitter.